isomerpages/mlaw-corp/news/speeches/_posts/2024-11-27-post-Speech by 2M at the 4th Singapore China ICDRC.md

 ---
-title: Speech by 2M at the 4th Singapore China ICDRC
+title: Speech by Minister for Culture, Community and Youth, and Second Minister for Law, Mr Edwin Tong SC, at the 4th Singapore-China International Commercial Dispute Resolution Conference
 permalink: /speech-by-2m-at-the-4th-singapore-china-icdrc/
 date: 2024-11-27
 layout: post